mzilley/drkhera/src/patient-resources.md

   - articleTitle: Post Finasteride Syndrome
     articleLink: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7354335/pdf/tau-09-03-1201.pdf
 trials:
+  - trialTitle: "Transcutaneous Electrical Nerve Stimulation of the Penis for Treatment of Erectile Dysfunction, Urinary Issues, and Premature Ejaculation "
   - trialTitle: Hypoactive Sexual Desire Disorder in Males (HSDD)
     trialDesc: >-
       The purpose of this study is to determine if the study drug will increase